Migration

 It is implemented in Uganda, Iraq, Jordan, Lebanon, Egypt, Kenya, Sudan and Ethiopia.
 It brings together the Netherlands Ministry of Foreign Affairs, International Finance Corporation (IFC), International Labour Organisation (ILO), United Nations High Commissioner for Refugees (UNHCR), United Nations Children’s Fund (UNICEF) and the World Bank.

-By bringing together humanitarian and development actors to leverage comparative advantages, improve coordination and efficiency to boost the overall impact for forcibly displaced persons and host communities, we work on putting the humanitarian-development-peace nexus into practice with our partners jointly designing, developing and implementing different programmes and projects in both Nakivale and Rhino Camp refugee settlements.
+By bringing together humanitarian and development actors to leverage comparative advantages, improve coordination and efficiency to boost the overall impact for refugees and host communities, this partnership puts the humanitarian-development-peace nexus into practice.
+The partners jointly design, develop and implement different programmes and projects in Nakivale, Kampala, Imvepi and Rhino Camp refugee settlements.

 Image: © Netherlands Embassy